-While ozone forms in the atmosphere from a photochemical reaction of NOx and VOCs, NOx is the key pollutant that must be controlled to reduce ozone in our region.
+While ozone forms in the atmosphere from a photochemical reaction of NOx and VOCs, NOx is the key pollutant that must be controlled to reach attainment in our region.
 NOx is typically formed as a byproduct of combustion processes - such as those in power plants, boilers, and engines.
 As we have implemented increasingly more stringent requirements on stationary sources to control NOx emissions, emissions from mobile sources - such as trucks, locomotives, ships and planes - have grown to dominate NOx emissions.
 Today, over 80% of the NOx emissions in our region are from mobile sources.
 Figure ES-1 illustrates the great progress that California Air Resource Board (CARB) and South Coast AQMD have made in reducing NOx emissions since the standard was set in 1997.
 Since that time, NOx emissions have been reduced by 76% through CARB and South Coast AQMD's regulations and programs.

-Figure ES-1: NOx Emission Reductions, Commitments and Requirements in the South Coast Air Basin

-In the 2016 AQMP, the South Coast AQMD updated its attainment demonstration to achieve the 1997 standard in 2023.
-While this new attainment demonstration still relies on the section 182(e)(5)'s future technology provision, the reductions needed from this provision are dramatically reduced - from 241 tons per day (tpd) NOx in the 2007 AQMP, to 108 tpd of NOx in the 2016 AQMP.
-The 2007 AQMP's reliance on section 182(e)(5) was necessary as new technologies were at that time in their earliest stages of development, and some technologies were not yet foreseen.
+Figure ES-1: NOx Emission Reductions, Commitments and Requirements in the South Coast Air Basin in the 2016 AQMP.
+The 2007 AQMP's reliance on section 182(e)(5) was necessary at that time as new technologies were in their earliest stages of development, and some technologies were not yet foreseen.
 However, in the 2016 AQMP, the types of advanced technologies needed to achieve attainment were identified and were either already commercially available or were to be available by 2023.
-The main challenge was to rapidly turn over to these new technologies.
-An additional obstacle for California exists since many of the older vehicles and engines that need to be replaced with new technologies are not under the States' regulatory authority but rather are under federal authority and therefore require federal action to provide these reductions.
+The main challenge was to rapidly turn over vehicle and engine fleets to these new technologies.
+An additional obstacle for California exists since many of the older vehicles and engines that need to be replaced are subject to federal, not state regulatory authority and therefore require federal action to provide these reductions.
 In Figure ES-1, the 108 tpd NOx emissions reductions that are remaining for section 182(e)(5) provisions and which are addressed in this draft Contingency Measure Plan are represented by the darker blue section.